 Rehabilitation workers may be part of a special team working with people with sight or hearing loss or based with a local voluntary society for blind and partially sighted people.
-Not every local council employs rehabilitation workers but your local authority should be able to help you receive any service you need, as agreed in your needs assessment.
+Not every local council employs rehabilitation workers, but your local authority should be able to help you receive any service you need, as agreed in your needs assessment.
+If you are experiencing excessive delays in support or a refusal to provide you with rehabilitation please contact our Helpline.